A Maryland Crab Cake Recipe made with jumbo lump blue crab meat, Old Bay seasoning, and a secret ingredient! They are a true Maryland staple.

 Did you make this recipe?
 Post a photo on Instagram and tag me @JZEATS or #JZEATS so I can see!
 Leave a comment below and let me know what you think, too!

-Maryland Crab Cakes Recipe
+Maryland Style Crab Cake Recipe

 - In a medium-sized mixing bowl, whisk together Old Bay seasoning, parsley, baking powder, dijon mustard, worcestershire sauce, tartar sauce, egg, and lemon.
 Then add the crab and panko bread crumbs.
 Cover and refrigerate for 30 minutes.